Become a member!

 │

-Copy samples/shared/ plus the project folder you need, open the .dproj in Delphi, build, and run.
+Copy quickstart/shared/ plus the project folder you need, open the .dproj in Delphi, build, and run.

 Download from GitHub